xeneta/ratestask/README.md

 ## Additional questions

-Please provide a couple of paragraphs, answering how you would structure and scale the system in at least *at least* one of the following situations:
+Please provide a couple of paragraphs, answering how you would structure and scale the system in *at least* one of the following situations:

 1. The batch updates have started to become very large, but the requirements for their processing time are strict.

 2. Code updates need to be pushed out frequently.
-This needs to be done without the risk of stopping an update already being processed, nor a data response being lost.
+This needs to be done without the risk of stopping a data update already being processed, nor a data response being lost.

 3. For development and staging purposes, you need to start up a number